 “This game will win over your hearts with a fun theme and tons of engagement”

-Code Names is another superior family board game.
-Like Dixit, Code Names also requires logic, creativity, and intuition however that’s where the similarity between the games end as Code Names is a an intricate word and picture game involving hints and an ‘assassin’ card.
-Player can be from 4-8 with 2 opposing teams.
+Codenames is a great family game.
+Like Dixit, Codenames also requires logic, creativity, and intuition however that’s where the similarity between the games end as Codenames is a an intricate word and picture game involving hints and an ‘assassin’ card.
 To play, 25 cards with a wide range of graphics are laid out face up.
-Each team must guess their set of 5 or 6 cards from the 25 correctly to win.
+Each team must guess all of their cards correctly to win.
 Each team selects a Spymaster to gives hints about the cards, and hints must be one word and one number.
 The word describes the cards and the number refers to how many cards are related to the word hint.
+Between 4-8 players can be on opposing teams, and you can also find the 2 player version Codenames Duet on our best 2 player board games list.

 “A must have — Winner of the 2016 Spiel des Jahres for best board game of the year”